-Outcome 1 may be evaluated in reflective essays after reading classics in public administration or nonprofit management that examine the relations of politics and administration, by attending public meetings, or by shadowing a public or nonprofit manager.
+Outcome 1 may be evaluated in reflective essays and research papers after reading seminal texts in public administration or nonprofit management that examine the relations of politics and administration, by attending public meetings, or by shadowing a public or nonprofit manager.

-Outcome 2 may be evaluated by faculty in two ways: essays that assess students' ability to articulate these links using assigned readings and examples, and by writing substantial research papers in which they demonstrate their ability to establish those connections.
 In a more experiential fashion, students are presented with decision making cases to help them apply assigned readings to scenarios that simulate actual occurrences.
 In addition, all students are encouraged to participate in internships or similar professional development projects.

-Outcome 3 is assessed by establishing clear expectations of the level of writing and analysis required for a specific class or assignment.
+Outcome 2 is assessed by establishing clear expectations of the level of writing and analysis required for a specific class or assignment.
 Students may be required to repeat an assignment if the expected quality is not achieved.
 Many classes require that students give oral presentations or groups make presentations of their work.

-Outcome 4 is most readily assessed when students participate in internships or other experiential assignments that bring them in contact with ethical dilemmas; in-class use of professional guest speakers and the use of cases that directly confront students with such issues that they might encounter in the workplace are designed to sensitize them to the intractability of some decision making situations and help them think through the potential consequences of their choices.
+Outcome 3 is most readily assessed when students participate in internships or other experiential assignments that bring them in contact with ethical dilemmas; in-class use of professional guest speakers and the use of cases that directly confront students with such issues that they might encounter in the workplace are designed to sensitize them to the intractability of some decision making situations and help them think through the potential consequences of their choices.
 The addition of the Executive in Residence program has further strengthened this component.

-Outcome 5 is assessed by encouraging students to participate in study abroad programs and reflecting on their experiences in a written paper.
-Another way some classes assess students' understanding is by offering simulations (e.g. of a legislative body) that requires that student apply their knowledge to that specific setting.
+Outcome 4 is assessed by encouraging students to participate in study abroad programs and reflecting on their experiences in a written paper.
+Another way some classes assess students' understanding is by offering simulations (e.g. of a legislative body) that requires students apply their knowledge to that specific setting.
 Other students may conduct research that involves direct work with local officials, NGOs or other entities.

-Outcome 6 is assessed in several ways.
+Outcome 5 is assessed in several ways.
 As state and local governments search for new ways of service delivery, students must become thoroughly familiar with governmental roles in multi-actor and multi-sectoral decision making arrangements.
 Issues such as accountability, transparency and communication are essential parts of these seminars.
 In addition students are encouraged to serve on local boards of nonprofits or undertake research projects that involve parties from different sectors.